Consensys/linea-ens/packages/linea-ens-app/README.md

 **Linea PoH Status: INVALID**

-If your address doesn't have a PoH, you can temporally hack the PoH verifier to always return `PoH: true`:
+If your address doesn't have a PoH, for testing purpose you can temporally deactivate the PoH verification:

 Edit `linea-ens/packages/poh-signer-api/src/modules/poh/poh.service.ts`